SuleimanFarah/sunpy/ORG/Minutes-of-SunPy-Board-Meeting-20190920.md

 Would be better to provide guidance up front, before package is “complete” and needs to be integrated.<BR>
 External package/Instrument team/Affiliated package liaison?<BR>

-### Actions:
+### Actions

 * Update SEP to express that affiliated package is the preferred way to integrate compliant, instrument-specific (or instrument-task-specific) packages into SunPy.
-* Create more user friendly documentation on affiliated packages (how, why, who), standardize application process.
+- Create more user friendly documentation on affiliated packages (how, why, who), standardize application process.
 Create a conda channel?
-* Create an Instrument Team sub-Committee - monthly meetings?
+- Create an Instrument Team sub-Committee - monthly meetings?
 Include board members with different expertise.

 ***